XiaoxiaoRen-SJSU/fa18-202-two-plus-two/ProjectJournal/ProjectJournal_YimuYang.md

 * What tasks I worked on:

-	* Keep modifing level 4 to make the game more playable.
+	* Modified level 4 to make the game more playable.

 * What I plan to work on next: